evshiron/nwjs-builder-phoenix/docs/Options.md

 Name | Type | Description
 --- | --- | ---
-diffUpdaters | boolean | Whether to build diff updaters.
+modern | boolean | Whether to use Modern UI 2.
+Defaults to `true`. languages | string[] | Languages used in Modern UI 2.
+Multiple languages will result in a language selection dialog on startup.
+Defaults to `[ 'English' ]`. diffUpdaters | boolean | Whether to build diff updaters.
 Defaults to `false`. hashCalculation | boolean | Whether to calculate hashes for installers and updaters.
 Defaults to `true`.